Introduction To Wild Camping

 First things first: if you don’t already have a tent you’ll need to buy one.
 It’s recommended to avoid brightly coloured tents for wild camping, offering the chance to blend in and remain as discreet as possible.
 Camouflage tents are particularly popular.

-There is no ‘best’ tent and ideally you’ll choose the shelter that’s a compromise between your own comfort, is easy to carry and environmentally sound too.
-If you want to find a remote destination you’ll likely be carrying equipment someway, so opting for a luxury tent is ill advised.
+There is no ‘best’ tent and ideally, you’ll choose the shelter that’s a compromise between your own comfort, is easy to carry and environmentally sound too.
+If you want to find a remote destination you’ll likely be carrying equipment someway, so opting for a luxury tent is ill-advised.
 As such, purchasing a tent that’s small and light will pay dividends.

 For eco-friendly camping, the general ethos is to be discreet and leave no trace of your visit.
-Of course, when camping, one the biggest hurdles in this regard is going to be the preparation and cooking of food.
-As such, it’s worth pointing out straight away that cutting trees and burning wood for fire is a big ‘no no’.
+Of course, when camping, one of the biggest hurdles in this regard is going to be the preparation and cooking of food.
+As such, it’s worth pointing out straight away that cutting trees and burning wood for the fire is a big ‘no no’.

 With that out of the way, how are you going to cook food?
 Well, most environmentally aware campers solve this problem with a stove.
 Just as with the tent, the stove should be small and light.
-Ideally you would purchase a burner that’ll screw straight onto a gas cartridge.
+Ideally, you would purchase a burner that’ll screw straight onto a gas cartridge.
 They’re not particularly stable, but when care is taken they’re certainly sufficient for your needs.
 They’re on the cheap side too, which is always advantageous.

 It is possible to invest in a gas stove that’ll sit closer to the ground and be connected via a gas hose, but this equipment will be bulkier and weigh more too.

 If you plan to camp for a while you’ll need to take enough gas to last the trip, which can add considerable weight to your luggage.
 For this reason, there is a market for liquid fuel stoves, although these don’t tend to produce a fierce flame so will take a while to heat food and water.